 DSM-EE Subcommittee: Ruth Kiselewich (Retail), Roy True (WEQ), and Paul Wattles (WEQ)

-Retail Ad Hoc Texas Task Force: Debbie McKeever (REQ)
+Retail Registration Agent Task Force: Debbie McKeever (REQ)

-(*) The Retail Ad Hoc Texas Task Force may draft MBPs, process flows, implementation guides and technical standards supportive of the Registration Agent and submit them to the BPS.
+(*) The Retail Registration Agent Task Force may draft MBPs, process flows, implementation guides and technical standards supportive of the Registration Agent and submit them to the BPS.
 The group is chaired by Debbie McKeever.

 (**) The Smart Grid Standards Subcommittee is a joint group of the Retail Electric and Wholesale Electric Quadrants with other standards development groups such as OASIS, CalConnect, FIX and UCAIug, and includes other groups.
 Direction may be given from NIST, DoE or FERC and the group reports jointly to the NAESB Board Smart Grid Strategic Steering Committee and the REQ and WEQ ECs.
 The group is chaired by Wayne Longcore, Joe Zhou and Robert Burke.